vigna/value-traits-rs/README.md

 [`index_subslice`], which have the same semantics as the corresponding methods of slices.

-The other missing trait contained in this crate is [`IterableByValue`], which has the same logic for iterators.
+The other missing trait contained in this crate is [`IterateByValue`], which has the same logic for iterators.
 Rust has presently no trait specifying that you can iterate by value on some structure without consuming it as [`IntoIterator`] does.
 What one usually does is to implement [`IntoIterator`]